Doctor of Philosophy (Ph.D.) in Computer Science

 Graduate work taken at other regionally accredited institutions must be evaluated and approved by the program director and/or graduate committee in order to satisfy degree requirements.
 Such transfer credit cannot exceed 25% of the total semester hours required for the degree and cannot reduce residency requirements.

-- Entry Terms: Fall admissions only
+- Entry Terms: Fall Only

 Apply for Doctor of Philosophy Program